 The bedroom is your personal oasis.
 It should be comfortable, cozy, not too fussy, and allow you to relax and regenerate.
 When it comes to styling the bedroom, it is important to choose a color palette that is soothing.
 Eclectic is fine, but don’t go overboard with accessories.
 You don’t want to get up every morning thinking about dusting.
-Style the bedroom with the size of the room in mind.
+Make sure you apply decorating tips for your bedroom with the size of the room in mind.

 Visualize furniture placement